Mfaizan524/Zomato-Business-Insights-Analysis/README.md

 **Deliverables**

 1. Power BI (.pbix) file containing the completed project.
-3. Public URL for accessing the dashboard via a web browser.
-4. Screenshots showcasing different dashboard features.
+2. Screenshots showcasing different dashboard features.
-5. All the datasets used
+3. All the datasets used
 ________________________________________
 **Result Validation**